BlockDevsUnited/l-earn/README.md

-# Earn to Learn
+# Learn and Earn

 This is a simple webapp-style landing page designed to provide information about the _"Learn and Earn"_ initiative.
-The page also redirects users to a [bounty platform](https://bdu.dev/) from which they can hunt Earn to Learn bounties or bounties from other initiatives.
+The page also redirects users to a [bounty platform](https://bdu.dev/) from which they can hunt Learn and Earn bounties or bounties from other initiatives (future feature).

 Check it out [here](https://earn-2-learn.netlify.app/).

 ## The mission

-To help people earn cash by completing tutorials.
+To help people earn cash by completing tutorials, and subsequently, spread knowledge about crypto-currencies, blockchain development, and web3 protocols.

 ## Usage